ojeda/secure_clear/secure_clear.md

 ## Acknowledgements

 Thanks to Aaron Ballman, JF Bastien, David Keaton and Billy O'Neal for providing guidance about the WG14 and WG21 standardization processes.
-Thanks to Aaron Ballman, Peter Sewell, David Svoboda, Hubert Tong, Martin Uecker and others for their input on wording and the abstract machine.
+Thanks to Aaron Ballman, Peter Sewell, David Svoboda, Hubert Tong, Martin Uecker, Ville Voutilainen and others for their input on wording and the abstract machine.
+Thanks to Aaron Peter Bachmann for withdrawing his parallel proposal [[ref][WG14-N2485-explicit_memset]].
 Thanks to Robert C. Seacord for his review and proofreading of a previous revision.
 Thanks to Ryan McDougall for presenting an early revision at WG21 Kona 2019.
 Thanks to Graham Markall for his input regarding the SECURE project and the current state of compiler support for related features.
 Thanks to Martin Sebor for pointing out the SECURE project.
 Thanks to BSI for suggesting constraining the template to non-pointers.
 Thanks to Philipp Klaus Krause for raising the discussion in the OpenBSD list.
 Thanks to everyone else that joined all the different discussions.

 ## References